hmhv/ASCAPIClient/docs/InAppPurchasesAPI.md

 import ASC

 let id = "id_example" // String | the id of the requested resource
-let fieldsInAppPurchasePrices = ["fieldsInAppPurchasePrices_example"] // [String] | the fields to include for returned resources of type inAppPurchasePrices (optional) let fieldsInAppPurchases = ["fieldsInAppPurchases_example"] // [String] | the fields to include for returned resources of type inAppPurchases (optional) let fieldsInAppPurchasePriceSchedules = ["fieldsInAppPurchasePriceSchedules_example"] // [String] | the fields to include for returned resources of type inAppPurchasePriceSchedules (optional) let fieldsTerritories = ["fieldsTerritories_example"] // [String] | the fields to include for returned resources of type territories (optional) let limitManualPrices = 987 // Int | maximum number of related manualPrices returned (when they are included) (optional) let limitAutomaticPrices = 987 // Int | maximum number of related automaticPrices returned (when they are included) (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional)
+let fieldsInAppPurchasePriceSchedules = ["fieldsInAppPurchasePriceSchedules_example"] // [String] | the fields to include for returned resources of type inAppPurchasePriceSchedules (optional) let fieldsTerritories = ["fieldsTerritories_example"] // [String] | the fields to include for returned resources of type territories (optional) let fieldsInAppPurchasePrices = ["fieldsInAppPurchasePrices_example"] // [String] | the fields to include for returned resources of type inAppPurchasePrices (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitManualPrices = 987 // Int | maximum number of related manualPrices returned (when they are included) (optional) let limitAutomaticPrices = 987 // Int | maximum number of related automaticPrices returned (when they are included) (optional)

-InAppPurchasesAPI.inAppPurchasesV2IapPriceScheduleGetToOneRelated(id: id, fieldsInAppPurchasePrices: fieldsInAppPurchasePrices, fieldsInAppPurchases: fieldsInAppPurchases, fieldsInAppPurchasePriceSchedules: fieldsInAppPurchasePriceSchedules, fieldsTerritories: fieldsTerritories, limitManualPrices: limitManualPrices, limitAutomaticPrices: limitAutomaticPrices, include: include) { (response, error) in
+InAppPurchasesAPI.inAppPurchasesV2IapPriceScheduleGetToOneRelated(id: id, fieldsInAppPurchasePriceSchedules: fieldsInAppPurchasePriceSchedules, fieldsTerritories: fieldsTerritories, fieldsInAppPurchasePrices: fieldsInAppPurchasePrices, include: include, limitManualPrices: limitManualPrices, limitAutomaticPrices: limitAutomaticPrices) { (response, error) in
     guard error == nil else {
         print(error)
         return